alexjhetherington/FootnoteUtilities/README.md

 Sounds can be assigned an alias name.
 If multiple sounds have the same alias name, one will be selected random for play.

+### Tags

+A super simple tag library with 2 purposes:

+* Avoid using strings
+* Allow tags to be shared across projects

+To define a tag, create a new Tag scriptable object.

+To add a tag to a gameobject, add the Tags component, and drag a tag on to it.

+To check for tags, call the extension MonoBehaviour.HasTag()

+To search for tags easily in the project interface, use t:Tag

 ### Textures

 * Some simple noise textures for prototyping